janfuhrer/it-security-docs/docs/themes/GnuPG.md

 ### Key validity calculation

-- it at least one signature trust is ultimate, then the validity of the key is 1 (complete)
+- if at least one signature trust is ultimate, then the validity of the key is 1 (complete)
 - otherwise, a weighted sum of the signature trust values is computed (*always trusted* signature have more weight as *usually trusted*)

 ---